This article was reviewed and updated on August 11, 2020

 Final Word: Balloon Mortgages

 Balloon mortgages are scary, but they can be a beneficial means of financing in the right situation.
-These loans make the most sense for house flippers, individuals who know they’ll only be living in a house for a set time, and people expecting a large future financial gain.
-With comparatively low interest rates and flexible structuring, balloon loans can help people who otherwise might not qualify for a conventional mortgage.
+These loans make the most sense for house flippers, individuals who know they’ll only be living in a house for a short time, and people expecting a large future financial gain.
+With comparatively low annual interest rates and flexible structuring, balloon loans can help people who otherwise might not qualify for a conventional mortgage.

 Since these loans are most commonly available through hard money investors, it’s wise to vet the lender before engaging in any type of financial contract.
 An online mortgage calculator can help you get an idea for competitive and current interest rates and the type of mortgage that will best fit your needs before you approach a lender.